boots-edu/textbook/source/original/week7.md

 * Interesting, but what's the point.
 Let's consider the code for our drawing program again.
 * Valid color values in our program are numbers between 0 and 255.
 What happens if we try to create a color with different values?
-  * The code will allow these non\-sensical values to be stored in red, green and blue.
+  * The code will allow these non-sensical values to be stored in red, green and blue.
   * We would like to prevent this.

 <span style="color:#569CD6">export</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">class</span>  <span style="color:#D4D4D4"> Color {</span>